 Financing Your Medical Education

 The admissions process at Tufts School of Medicine is need-blind, as an applicant’s financial circumstances are not considered in the selection process.
 Financial Aid forms become available in December of each year, but the FAFSA may be submitted any time after October 1st.
-Please note that effective 2018-19, the FAFSA will require prior-prior year taxes (2016), in place of the prior year as it’s been in previous years.
+Please note that the FAFSA application now requires prior-prior year tax information (2018 taxes for the 2020-21 aid year).
 If you have interviewed with us prior to January, we will email you the information on the application process including all forms.
 Starting in January and beyond, the Office of Financial Aid will share information with applicants on how to apply during their interview session.

 Interviewed applicants do not need to be admitted to the School of Medicine in order to submit financial aid applications.
 The Office of Financial Aid strongly encourages all interviewed applicants to submit complete financial aid applications as soon as possible.
 This is particularly true for applicants who have interviewed with us and remain in Active Wait List status.
 Students in this group may be admitted at any time and required to respond quickly.
 If your complete financial aid application is already on file in the Office of Financial Aid, the staff is able to generate an award in a timely manner so that you can make your decision.